utkarsh6300/goodsExchange/Readme.md

 GoodsExchange is a C2C (Customer to Customer) marketplace designed specifically for facilitating the exchange of raw materials within a village community.
 This platform aims to connect individuals or businesses within a local area, enabling them to trade raw materials efficiently and sustainably.

+## Features

+### Geolocation Support

+The application leverages the browser's Geolocation API to enhance the user experience by:

+-   **Local Product Discovery:** Allowing users to find products available in their vicinity.
+-   **Easy Product Listing:** Automatically capturing coordinates when listing a product, simplifying the process for sellers.
+-   **Promoting Local Trade:** Encouraging trade within the community by making it easier to connect with nearby buyers and sellers.

 ## Getting Started

 To contribute to GoodsExchange, follow the steps below: